bargold100/Pokemon/README.md

 # Pokemon API Interaction Project

 ## Introduction
 This project involves interacting with the Pokemon API using Python's `requests` module.
-The purpose is to fetch data from the API and perform various operations using the retrieved data.
+The purpose is to fetch data from the API, perform various operations using the retrieved data and test it.

 ## Project Structure
 - `source/`: Contains the source code for interacting with the Pokemon API.